atedja/algorithms/README.md

 # algorithms

-Collection of various algorithms problems.
+Personal collection of various algorithms problems and their solutions.

-Not meant to be used for anything.